Website wireframe: Information design

 Information design is the presentation—placement and prioritization of information in a way that facilitates understanding.
 Information design is an area of user experience design, meant to display information effectively for clear communication.
 For websites, information elements should be arranged in a way that reflects the goals and tasks of the user.

 Navigation design

 The navigation system provides a set of screen elements that allow the user to move page to page through the website.
 The navigation design should communicate the relationship between the links it contains so that users understand the options they have for navigating the site.
-Often, websites contain multiple navigation systems, such as a global navigation, local navigation, supplementary navigation, contextual navigation, and courtesy navigation.
+Often, websites contain multiple navigation systems, such as global navigation, local navigation, supplementary navigation, contextual navigation, and courtesy navigation.

 Interface design

 User interface design includes selecting and arranging interface elements to enable users to interact with the functionality of the system.
 The goal is to facilitate usability and efficiency as much as possible.
-Common elements found in interface design are action buttons, text fields, check boxes, radio buttons and drop-down menus.
+Common elements found in interface design are action buttons, text fields, check boxes, radio buttons, and drop-down menus.